How to write PIP notes

 What are PIP notes?

 PIP notes are your own written explanations of how your health condition or disability affects you in daily life.
-They help you describe real situations in your own words.
+They help you describe real situations clearly and in your own words, so you are prepared when it comes to completing the PIP2 form or attending an assessment.

 PIP decisions are not based on diagnosis alone.
-What matters is how an activity is affected, whether you can do it reliably, and what support you need.
+What matters is how each activity is affected, whether you can do it reliably, and what support you need.
+Good notes focus on what actually happens in your day-to-day life, not on medical terminology or general statements about your condition.

 Writing clear PIP notes

-Below is a simple example of how someone might turn a general thought into a clearer, activity-focused note.
+Below are some examples of how you might turn a general thought into a clearer, activity-focused note.
+These are for illustration only and should not be copied into your own form.

 “I struggle to cook meals.”

 “When I try to prepare a meal, I often forget steps and leave food unattended.
 I need reminders from another person to stay on task.
-On bad days, I stop part-way through because I feel overwhelmed.”
+On bad days, I stop part-way through because I feel overwhelmed.
+This happens three or four times a week.”

-GuidedPIP provides a structured space to write, organise, and refine your notes across conditions and activities.
+GuidedPIPs provides a structured space to write, organise, and refine your notes across conditions and activities.
+It walks you through each daily living and mobility activity with guided prompts, so you can build your notes step by step.

-You can start for free and decide whether Premium tools are helpful for you.
+You can start for free and decide whether full access is right for you.